 Information about the Truth and Reconciliation Commission and Residential Schools

-The Fallen Feather: Indian Industrial Residential Schools Canadian Confederation – the website connected to the film with the same title that was produced in 2007 by Randy Bezeau and Jannica Hoskins ~ This film analyzes the reasons for the creation of Indian Residential Schools in Canada using historic documents, survivors’ testimonies, and community leaders’ assessments.
+The Fallen Feather: Indian Industrial Residential Schools Canadian Confederation – This link takes on to a book that is connected to the film with the same title that was produced in 2007 by Randy Bezeau and Jannica Hoskins ~ This film analyzes the reasons for the creation of Indian Residential Schools in Canada using historic documents, survivors’ testimonies, and community leaders’ assessments.

 A group from Trinity United in Vernon attended the Truth And Reconciliation Commission Hearings in Kamloops on May 29, 2013.
 Shirley Grabinsky has eloquently described what she saw and heard during the proceedings in her post.
 Rev. Jeff Seaton’s sermon draws on what he witnessed at the Hearings and reflects on how the scripture readings speak to both the history and purpose of residential schools and the work of reconciliation.